akrylysov/pogreb/docs/design.md

 When the number of items in the hash table exceeds the load factor threshold (70%), the split operation is performed on the split bucket *S*:

-- A new bucket is allocated at the end of the index file.
+1. Allocate a new bucket at the end of the index file.
-- The split bucket index *S* is incremented.
+2. Increment the split bucket index *S*.
-- If *S* points to 2<sup>L</sup>, *S* is reset to 0 and *L* is incremented.
+3. Increment *L* and reset *S* to 0 if *S* points to 2<sup>L</sup>.
-- The items from the old split bucket are separated between the newly allocated bucket and the old split bucket by recalculating the positions of the keys in the hash table.
+4. Divide items from the old split bucket between the newly allocated bucket and the old split bucket by recalculating the positions of the keys in the hash table.
-- The number of buckets *N* is incremented.
+5. Increment the number of buckets *N*.

 ### Removal